 Scope of this Disclosure Guide

 The Australian Securities & Investments Commission (ASIC) issued RG 46 in September 2008 and updated it in March 2012.
-RG 46 sets out particular disclosure principles and benchmarks designed to provide improved disclosure to retail investors to help them compare risks and returns across investments in the unlisted property sector.
+RG 46 sets out particular benchmarks and disclosure principles designed to provide improved disclosure to retail investors to help them compare risks and returns across investments in the unlisted property sector.

 Set out below are tables which list each disclosure principle and benchmark and where the relevant information is included in this Guide and, if applicable, the attached PDS.